ValenTheRed/psmdc.nvim/README.md

 # psmdc

-A personal colourscheme based on Material Ocean.
+A colourscheme based on Material Ocean.